NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Dragon Force
       type: mixed
     - color: grey
-      description: Storm Bolt hits heal you for 16 health.
+      description: Dragon Storm summons 1 additional dragons.
-      icon: f381f5a83890a9342b8332f2a234b06f
+      icon: 23f25a42ca0e20b458635a8c00639f07
-      name: Entertainment
+      name: Mandate of Heaven
       type: mixed
     - color: grey
-      description: Increases the second blast radius of Dragon Roar by 10 and enemies hit are pulled towards the center.
+      description: Increases Storm Bolt range by 10.
+Storm Struck targets can be redirected by recasting Storm Bolt.
-      icon: c7eae372c662b324c9af9533cd22293e
+      icon: f381f5a83890a9342b8332f2a234b06f
-      name: Shock and Awe
+      name: Puppeteer
       type: mixed
     - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers